FAQ for Complainants

 A staff member will be in contact with you to ask if you would like to set up a meeting.
 During that meeting, a staff member will check in with you to make sure you are safe and see how you are coping, share information about services with you, discuss your rights and options, and review resources.

 The staff member that you meet with initially is usually not a decision-maker, but rather a procedural resource person.
-They are trained in managing Title IX related matters, and will help answer any questions that you have in a safe and nonjudgmental environment.
+They are trained in managing Title IX related matters, and will help answer any questions that you have in a safe environment.
 Depending on the next steps you would like to take, there may be follow-up meetings to help you prepare procedurally for the conduct process.

 What are my rights and responsibilities?